 Maximum profit = (Strike price - stock entry price) + Option premium received

 For example, if you buy a stock at $9, receive a $0.10 option premium from selling a $9.50 strike price call, then you maintain your stock position as long as the stock price stays below $9.50 at expiration.
 If the stock price moves to $10, you only profit up to $9.50, so your profit is $9.50 - $9.00 + $0.10 = $0.60.

 If you sell an ITM call option, the underlying stock's price will need to fall below the call's strike price in order for you to maintain your shares.
 If this occurs, you will likely be facing a loss on your stock position, but you will still own your shares, and you will have received the premium to help offset the loss.

 Final Word on the Covered Call Options Strategy

-The main goal of the covered call is to collect income via option premiums by selling calls against a stock that is already owned.
-Assuming the stock doesn't move above the strike price, the trader collects the premium and is allowed to maintain the stock position (which can still profit up to the strike price).
+The main goal of the covered call is to collect income via option premiums by selling calls against a stock that you already own.
+Assuming the stock doesn't move above the strike price, you collect the premium and maintain your stock position (which can still profit up to the strike price).

-Traders need to factor in commission when trading a covered call.
-If commissions will erase a significant portion of the premium received, then it isn't worth while selling the option(s) and creating a covered call.
+Traders need to factor in commission when trading covered calls.
+If commissions will erase a significant portion of the premium received, then it isn't worthwhile to sell the option(s) and create a covered call.